Slackadays/Clipboard/README.md

 - **Love freedom?
 We've got your back because Clipboard's 100% free and open source under the GPLv3.**
 - **Fan of creativity?
 Say no more as you can choose any of several color themes to make Clipboard look exactly how you want.**
 - **Addicted to technical details?
 Have we got something real good for you, as Clipboard is currently the only program (as of this writing) to implement a filesystem-based clipboard storage system and fully support it.**
+- **Still not convinced?
+What if you were told you could easily script Clipboard to do whatever you wanted.
+Imagine having your elaborate workflow all automated, and all you had to do is run the script.**

 </details>